 However, there are alternative options for nurses, physiotherapists, occupational therapists and paramedics who want to significantly ease the pressure that is regularly thrust upon them.
-The answer lies in working fixed hours in an office environment as a clinical assessor.
+The answer lies in working fixed hours in an office environment as a PIP assessor.

 The role is similar to that of a functional assessor but the claims investigated are related to Personal Independence Payments (PIPs) which tend to be more associated with permanent disablements as opposed to temporary or work-related conditions.

-Clinical assessor roles are perfect for nurses, physiotherapists, occupational therapists and paramedics hailing from a wide range of clinical backgrounds who are looking to alter the trajectory of their career while still wanting to keep their clinical skills up to date.
+PIP assessor roles are perfect for nurses, physiotherapists, occupational therapists and paramedics hailing from a wide range of clinical backgrounds who are looking to alter the trajectory of their career while still wanting to keep their clinical skills up to date.